oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 load balancing for WebLogic clusters.

 ## Install the Traefik operator with a Helm chart
-This document is based on Traefik version 2.x with the Helm chart at [Traefik Repository](https://github.com/containous/traefik-helm-chart).
+This document is based on Traefik version 2.x with the Helm chart at [Traefik Helm Repository](https://github.com/containous/traefik-helm-chart).
 For more information about Traefik, see [Traefik](https://traefik.io/)

 To install the Traefik operator in the `traefik` namespace with default settings: